Supporters, Partners, Resources

-We partnered with 18Doors to bring our families a wonderful Cookalong to inspire for Rosh Hashanah.
-18Doors empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and encourages Jewish communities to welcome them.
+18Doors empowers people in interfaith relationships to engage in Jewish life and make Jewish choices, and their website filled with stories, recipes and valuable insight.

 Hebrew College Blog: BJEP partners with Hebrew College to offer Parenting Through a Jewish Lens classes for BJEP parents on campus on Sunday mornings.
 This blog offers insightful posts on music, prayer, cooking and more.